 Illinois voters are receiving notices regarding the ability to vote-by-mail in the state.
-Election officials have had to send out applications for permanent permission in order to vote by mail for each of the state’s 8 million registered voters.
+Election officials have had to send out applications for permanent permission for voting by mail for each of the state’s 8 million registered voters.

-As of now, no one really has to sign up, but with the same address, ballots are being received so that the process can be completed at home, for mail-ins for every future elections.
+As of now, no one really has to sign up, but with the same address, ballots are heading out.
+This is so voters can complete the process at home, for mail-ins for every future elections.

 Voting through mail in the current form has continued from since around 2010.
 This was when there was an absentee balloting with a need to provide a reason to be away on Election Day.
 It grows in popularity per each election, to reach about 9.2% of total votes cast in 2018.